stvnjacobs/lnl-docs/PITCHME.md

 Hugo has what they call archetypes.

-They are pre-formatted "templates" for various kinds of posts.
+They are pre-formatted templates for various kinds of posts.

 ```txt
 archetypes/